 Yes.
 The method by which the tubed were tied affects the success of reversal.
 The more damage caused to the tubes and the more length removed, the worse the success.
-Burning of the tubes causes the most damage and is associated with lowest success rate.
-We still offer tubal reversal if burning or cautery used as a mean of ligation after providing detailed counseling.
+The burning of the tubes causes the most damage and is associated with the lowest success rate.
+We still offer tubal reversal if burning or cautery used as a means of ligation after providing detailed counseling.
 Additionally, there are circumstances where it may not be possible to reverse both tubes if one tube is found to be too damaged or too shortened to reverse during surgery.
 We still make every effort to reverse the tube that would provide the best chance of success.
 Reversing a damaged tube would increase the chances of developing tubal pregnancy in that tube.

 What If I Had The Essure Procedure?

-Dr Ghomi believes that Essure procedure cannot be reversed.
+Dr. Ghomi believes that the Essure procedure cannot be reversed.
 Despite many online claims, there are no studies showing success after Essure reversal.
 Essure reversal to achieve pregnancy should be considered highly experimental.
 Essure coils are designed to cause tremendous tubal damage where the tubes meet the uterus.
 As a result, we do not offer tubal reversal after the Essure procedure.